P0llen/speaker-detector/README.md

-23/07/2025 - Lara Whybrow, Creator - Works as far as I can see, but now we have a robust set of tools for training and managing the data and can focus now on refinement and bug fixing.
+08/08: a lot of improvements to the speaker-detector-client which resulted in a few changes to this backend.

+23/07/2025 - Lara Whybrow, Creator - it has a few bugs that need fixing, but I ma determining if it is data related or software related.
+Feel free to clone from Github and help with bug fixes.

 # speaker-detector 🎙️